GoogleCloudPlatform/dataflux-pytorch/dataflux_pytorch/benchmark/checkpointing/simulated/README.md

 2. Build the container.

-Make sure your working directory is `dataflux-pytorch`
+Ensure that your working directory is `dataflux-pytorch`
 ```shell
 docker build -t {YOUR_CONTAINER_NAME} .
 ```

-3. Upload your container to container registry
+3. Upload your container to the container registry:

 ```shell
 docker tag {YOUR_CONTAINER_NAME} gcr.io/{YOUR-GCP-PROJECT}/{YOUR_CONTAINER_NAME}
 docker push gcr.io/{YOUR-GCP-PROJECT}/{YOUR_CONTAINER_NAME}
 ```

-4. Update values in benchmark-deployment.yaml.
+4. Update the values in `benchmark-deployment.yaml`.

-5. Deploy the config using following command.
+5. Deploy the configuration using the following command:

 ```shell
 kubectl apply -f /app/dataflux_pytorch/benchmark/checkpointing/simulated/benchmark-deploy.yaml